aishani-goyal/neural-cryptography/README.md

 ## Limitations

-- **Slow Processing**: The model takes much longer to encrypt and decrypt messages compared to traditional methods like AES because it uses large neural networks
 - **High Resource Usage**: Training requires powerful GPUs and takes several hours, making it difficult to run on regular laptops or mobile devices
 - **Only Works for Text**: Currently, the system can only encrypt text messages, not images, videos, or other file types
 - **Fixed Message Length**: Messages are limited to 96 characters, so longer texts need to be split into smaller chunks
 - **No Mathematical Proof**: Unlike traditional encryption, we cannot mathematically prove how secure this system is - we can only test it experimentally
-- **Training Instability**: Sometimes the model doesn't train properly and Eve becomes too strong or Bob becomes too weak, requiring us to restart training

 ## Future Work